 I believe in the power of a tidy, happy refrigerator to promote healthy eating - even if I don't always succeed.
 And those of you who follow me on Instagram know I like to take a few minutes to freshen up my refrigerator each weekend.
 I'm working on a more detailed post about my favorite fridge storage strategies, best containers, produce preservation tips, and the like, but in the meantime, I thought I'd share some of the refrigerators I've come across and taken note of.
+Especially in this era of KonMari ;).
 These are refrigerators on their #fridgegoals A-game.
 Masters of refrigerator organization (or simply deploying a super clever tactic or two).

 Before we start, there are a few best practices I've come to embrace.
 The aforementioned weekly tidy is key.
 I typically do mine on Saturday after getting home from the farmers' market.
 Wash and prep as many of your ingredients as possible at this time, and you'll thank yourself later.
 It might sound strange, but I think of this exercise as merchandising my refrigerator.
 And when you do it, far less goes to waste, and you'll feel more energized about cooking throughout the rest of the week.